-Under this DCS secondary dwellings may be developed on all allotments over 300sqm in both the R1 or R5 residential zones and on all residential allotments over 125sqm in B4 zoned land, subject to the parameters identified in Table 4.
+Under this DCS secondary dwellings may be developed on all allotments over 300sqm in B4 zoned land, subject to the parameters identified in Table 4.

 Secondary dwellings can be accommodated within the typical configuration and building footprints as shown the relevant figures in Appendix C.